Unity SDK

 The level of the SDK's logs.
 Do not confuse this with the meaning Log in the context of event logging.
 The valid values are provided by the enumeration Metica.SDK.LogLevel and determine the verbosity of the logs with Info being the most verbose and Debug being the least verbose.
 Offsuppresses all logging.

 Asynchronously fetches offers for specified (or all) placements from the Metica API.
-The result is delivered through a callback and consists of a dictionary of placements with their respective offers.
+The result consists of a dictionary of placements with their respective offers.

 A dictionary of user attributes can be passed to the method to personalize the offers.
 If not, then the last known user attributes are used.